Philippines as a Business Destination

 Since 2014, the DTI has been working closely with the Department of Science and Technology-Information and Communications Technology Office (DOST-ICTO) (now called Department of Information and Communications Technology) for the development of the startups and innovation ecosystem in the Philippines.
 During the APEC 2015 hosting, DTI launched SlingshotMNL which paved the way in gathering and development of startup community among APEC economies.
-It was then followed by series of dialogues and mentoring dubbed as Slingshot Philippines in April 2016, and Slingshot ASEAN in October 2017.
+It was then followed by series of dialogues and mentoring dubbed, Slingshot Philippines in April 2016, and Slingshot ASEAN in October 2017.

 While the Philippines can certainly learn from Singapore’s expertise and experience in this space, Singapore is also seen as a potential source of venture capital and partners.
 The availability of a thoroughly capable workforce in the Philippines will help Singapore companies achieve scale and speed.
 Philippine universities produce thousands of graduates specializing in engineering and technology annually, with majority of them skilled in app design and programming languages.